raphasilv247/dusklight/README.md

 > Dusklight does *not* provide any copyrighted assets.
 You must provide your own copy of the original game.

 > [!IMPORTANT]
 > At a minimum, Dusklight requires a GPU with support for D3D12, Vulkan 1.1+, or Metal.
-For older devices, best-effort support is provided for D3D11 and OpenGL ES (Android), but will not acheive full accuracy or performance.
+For older devices, best-effort support is provided for D3D11 and OpenGL ES (Android), but will not achieve full accuracy or performance.
 Your experience with specific hardware, operating systems, and drivers may vary.

 ### 1. Dump your game